DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 ---

-The format for group cells is `x: y` followed by an optional summary. `x` is caption and `y` is value of the column used to group data.
-In the following example, group cells display column value only:
+The format for group cells is `x: y` followed by an optional summary. `x` is the caption and `y` is the value of the column used to group data.
+In the following example, group cells display the column value only:

 ---
 ##### jQuery